-The first rotation must be completed within the Program's catchment area or with established preceptors of the Program.
-Students may make suggestions for experiential sites and preceptors for the remaining rotations that fall outside of the Program's normal "catchment area" (i.e. distant rotations) but are not required to do so.
+Students may make suggestions for experiential sites and preceptors for their rotations that fall outside of the Program's normal "catchment area" (i.e. distant rotations) but are not required to do so.
 (Accreditation Standards A3.03) Students must identify potential distant experiential sites BEFORE the start of their final didactic semester (January) and must complete and submit required paperwork to the Office of PA Experiential Education at that time for consideration.
 Student-suggested sites and preceptors are a privilege earned and not a guarantee.
-Student suggested preceptors may not be family members or personal friends.
+Student-suggested preceptors may not be family members or personal friends.

 The Director of Experiential Education will consider suggested sites and preceptors for educational suitability, and final approval is at his/her discretion.
 Students are responsible for all costs incurred related to rotations, including return to campus for end of rotation activities, exams, and any other required meetings determined by the Program.
-If a student wants information regarding distant rotations options (those rotations beyond the standard commuting distance from Butler or out-of-state), the student should contact the Office of Experiential Education at his/her earliest convenience.